snowmac/snowmac.github.io/_posts/2020-07-26-Lets-stop-being-stupid-about-security.md

 # Does your ORM support prepared statements?

 Active Record does right out of the box; it's automatic, similar for Sequelize.
 Should you turn it off, like this [idiot says](https://medium.com/@devinburnette/be-prepared-7768d1a111e1)?
 Hell NO!

+# Further reading

+If you want to dive more into this topic, [W3 Schools](https://www.w3schools.com/sql/sql_injection.asp) has a really good guide to injections.